 The Diocese of Leeds is committed to retaining an engaged presence in such challenging contexts.
 We are also committed to ensuring that a flourishing, viable and welcoming ecclesial presence in the Catholic tradition of the Anglican church continues in the Bradford Episcopal Area.
-St Chad's, with its strong traditional Anglican Catholic heritage, is one of two parishes in the city of Bradford that have passed a resolution the Bishops and Priest (Consecration and Ordination of Women) Measure of 2014.
+St Chad's, with its strong traditional Anglican Catholic heritage, is one of two parishes in the Episcopal Area that have passed a resolution under the Bishops and Priest (Consecration and Ordination of Women) Measure of 2014.
+As such, it is a spiritual home to many people from outside the parish.

 The church building and its adjacent modern church hall are both in good condition, and new infra-red heating has recently been installed in the church.
 A ministry of some 47 years from a previous vicar ended in 2016, after which the church has had Interim Ministry.
-The objectives for the Interim Ministry included assessing whether the future of St Chad's lay more in being a centre of Catholic worship and mission within the Diocese of Leeds, or in focusing on its immediate parish context in outreach and service.
-Some growth was seen from the former, supported by improvements to the parish website, and 90% of those on the electoral roll now live outside the parish.
-However, the PCC has also retained a commitment to the latter.
+The Interim Ministry objectives included assessing whether the future of St Chad's lay more in being a centre of Catholic worship and mission within the Diocese of Leeds, or in focusing on its immediate parish context in outreach and service.
+Some growth was seen from the former, supported by improvements to the parish website, and nearly 95% of those on the electoral roll now live outside the parish.
+However, the PCC is clear in its commitment to the latter alongside continuing to offer its distinctive catholic worship and mission to the wider Diocese.